 I decided to place my bottom shelf 32 inches off of the floor, and each shelf would have a 15 inch space between them.
-There really isn’t a right or wrong when it comes to your spacing.
-Think about what kind of things you will be placing on the shelves and how much space you will need between each one.
+There really isn’t a right or wrong regarding your spacing.
+Think about what kind of things you will be placing on the shelves and how much space you need between each one.

 I decided to build three shelves, knowing that if we ended up needing more storage, I could always add a couple more above.